 Education Services operates a resource center which houses an inventory of textbooks that are loaned to local school divisions throughout Virginia for use by blind and visually impaired infants, children and youth.
-The Resource Center provides braille and large print textbooks and novels for use by blind and vision impaired students in their local school districts.
-Textbooks are produced in the appropriate medium, braille or large print, or are purchased from another state and are loaned for the school year.
-Local school divisions are charged replacement costs for textbooks they do not return for use by other students.
-Supplemental educational materials, resource and reference materials may also be transcribed into braille or reproduced in large print; these materials are loaned to Virginia's blind and visually impaired students and educators for as long as they are needed.
-Textbooks are returned to the central inventory when no longer needed and are loaned to another student or teacher.
+The Resource Center provides Braille textbooks, workbooks and novels for use by blind and vision impaired students in their local school districts.
+Textbooks are produced in Braille or are purchased from another state, and are loaned for the school year.
+Textbooks are returned to the central inventory at the end of the school year are loaned for use by another student.
+Local school divisions are charged replacement costs for textbooks they do not return.

-- Describe how this service supports the agency mission - Braille and large print textbook services supports the Agency's primary mission of enabling individuals who are blind, visually impaired or deafblind to achieve their maximum levels of education. - · Describe the Statutory Authority of this Service

-§ 22.1-217 authorizes the Department to provide special education services in addition to the special education provided in the public school system designed to meet the educational needs of visually impaired children between the ages of birth and twenty-one.
+- · Describe how this service supports the agency mission - Braille and large print textbook services supports the Agency's primary mission of enabling individuals who are blind, visually impaired or deafblind to achieve their maximum levels of education. - Describe the Statutory Authority of this Service - § 22.1-217 authorizes the Department to provide special education services in addition to the special education provided in the public school system designed to meet the educational needs of visually impaired children between the ages of birth and twenty-one.

-Agency Customer Group Customer served annually customers Infants, children and youth who are blind, vision impaired or deafblind, their families and teachers Infants, children and youth who are blind, vision impaired or deafblind, their families and teachers 417 500
+Agency Customer Group Customer Customers served annually Potential annual customers Infants, children and youth who are blind, vision impaired or deafblind, their families and teachers Infants, children and youth who are blind, vision impaired or deafblind, their families and teachers 2,000 3,000